merenlab/merenlab.org/data/micr-obs-future/index.md

 anvi-run-workflow -w metagenomics -c QC_config.json -A --until gzip_fastqs -n -q
 ```

-Assumuing the stats look good, we submitted the job using `clusterize`.
+Assuming the stats look good, we submitted the job using `clusterize`.

 {:.notice}
 Note that we are using the flag `--unil gzip-fastqs` so that we are not running the entire `metagenomics` workflow but only the quality control portion of that.